JonnyKong/MIT-6.828-Operating-Systems/lab2_Memory_management/README.md

 #### How does it work?

-* The allocator maintains an `struct PageInfo* pages[]` array to keep track of each page.
+* The allocator maintains an `struct PageInfo* pages[]` array to keep track of each physical page.
+    * This struct contains a reference count.
+So when multiple virtual pages matches to the same physical page, it knows when to free.
+    * Note that unlike `malloc()`, this array is not embedded in the free blocks themselves.
-* Put vacant pages into a free list.
+* Track vacant physical pages in a free list.

 ## Part 2: Virtual Memory Management